 Both teams have had stretches where they have dominated the other.
 The first two decades were dominated by Grambling, as Eddie Robinson’s juggernaut went 13-6 over the first 19 games.
 Then along came Pete Richardson, a former NFL defensive back from Ohio by way of North Carolina who returned the Columbia Blue and Gold to glory.

-Richardson was hired in 1992, a few months after his Winston-Salem State team took a solid beating to SU in Alexandria, Louisiana.
+Richardson was hired in 1992, a few months after his Winston-Salem State team took a solid beating to SU in Shreveport, Louisiana.
 He had won three CIAA titles in five years after taking over for Bill Hayes, but no one outside of North Baton Rouge thought he would be able to pull Southern into a consistent contender in the mighty SWAC.
 All Richardson did his first season was beat Robinson’s Tigers and move the balance of power from North Louisiana to South Louisiana.

 By 1999 the Jaguars were the big cats of the SWAC, having won 27 consecutive conference games.
 Led by its “Dog Day Defense” and a solid offense, SU was the two-time defending champion heading into the Nov.
 27 showdown with Grambling and looking to add a third.
 To get that third title, it would have to win the conference’s newly established championship game where eastern division champion Jackson State awaited.
 All that stood in its way was its country neighbor to the north.

 The Legend Returns

 Grambling, known for decades as The Icon of Black College Football, was a Tiger trying to find its new stripes.
 Robinson was college football’s all-time winningest coach, and a beloved figure in Grambling and around the world, but after five losses to Southern, many folks thought it was probably past time to go when he stepped down after the 1997 season.